KromDaniel/browser-cancelable-events/README.md

-# browser-cancelable-events
+# Browser Cancelable Events

-Browser cancelable async events that invalidates them all once
+Automatically invalidate async listeners and promises in one place.</br>
+Lightweight zero dependent library for browsers.

+## Motivation

+Libraries like react, should invalidate all async tasks once component is unmounted, using `isMounted` is anti pattern.

 ## Table of Contents